AbdullahJalab/CatDog_Classification_CNN/README.md

 - Compatible with GPU (CUDA) for faster training.

 ## Dataset
-The dataset should be structured as a ZIP file containing two folders:
+The dataset should be structured as a ZIP file containing two folders:CatDog/ ├── Cat/
+└── Dog/
+if  you want datasset send me an email.
+هب

 ## Usage